abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives.rst

     in chapter~\ref{manual/introduction:chapter-introduction}.

+..  only:: draft

     ..  rubric:: Overview:

-We start immediately with a basic model for the n-queen problem.
+    We first discuss the n-queen problem and present a first basic model to solve it.
+To go one step further and devise a search algorithm to solve the n-queen problem, we present a little bit the inner working of the solver.
-To understand search strategies better, we need to know a little bit more about how the solver works internally and specifically how it traverses/constructs the search tree.
+    Specifically, we show how it traverses/constructs the search tree.

 ..  rubric:: Prerequisites: